IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 	**NOTE**: Conflicts with `workers`.
 * `machinetype` - (Optional, string) The machine type of the worker nodes.
 You can retrieve the value by running the `bx cs machine-types <data-center>` command in the IBM Cloud CLI.
 * `billing` - (Optional, string) The billing type for the instance.
 Accepted values are `hourly` or `monthly`.
-* `isolation` - (Optional, string) Accepted values are `public` or `private`.
+* `isolation` - (Deprecated) Accepted values are `public` or `private`.
 Use `private` if you want to have available physical resources dedicated to you only or `public` to allow physical resources to be shared with other IBM customers.
+Use hardware instead.
+* `hardware` - (Optional, string) The level of hardware isolation for your worker node.
+Use `dedicated` to have available physical resources dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
+For IBM Cloud Public accounts, the default value is shared.
+For IBM Cloud Dedicated accounts, dedicated is the only available option.
 * `public_vlan_id`- (Optional, string) The public VLAN of the worker node.
 You can retrieve the value by running the `bx cs vlans <data-center>` command in the IBM Cloud CLI.
 * `private_vlan_id` - (Optional, string) The private VLAN of the worker node.
 You can retrieve the value by running the `bx cs vlans <data-center>` command in the IBM Cloud CLI.
 * `subnet_id` - (Optional, string) The existing subnet ID that you want to add to the cluster.
 You can retrieve the value by running the `bx cs subnets` command in the IBM Cloud CLI.